oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 This looks an awful lot like a weighted [free alternative](https://hackage.haskell.org/package/free-4.12.4/docs/Control-Alternative-Free.html).
 Is it a free semiring, then?

-Well, maybe.
-The observation that, as monads are monoids in the category of endofunctors, alternatives are semirings in the category of endofunctors, is exciting [@rivas_monoids_2015].
+Maybe.
+There's a parallel between the relationship between monoids and semirings and applicatives and alternatives [@rivas_monoids_2015].
+In a way, where monads are monoids in the category of endofunctors, alternatives are *semirings* in the category of endofunctors.

-However, it's not the whole story.
-First of all, full semirings are probably out of reach for most reasonable monads.
-A *near*-semiring is one in which multiplication only distributes over plus on one side, and addition isn't necessarily commutative. (usually.
-Nomenclature is unclear again, here) Even with that lower bar, very few current `Alternative`s follow the required laws.
-Those that do seem to be better described as nondeterminism structures, rather than `Alternative`s.
-(Edward Kmett has an explanation [here](https://www.reddit.com/r/haskell/comments/3dlz6b/from_monoids_to_nearsemirings_the_essence_of/ct6mr0g/))
+This parallel probably isn't as consistent as I first thought.
+First of all, the paper from @rivas_monoids_2015 uses near-semirings, not semirings.
+A near-semiring is a semiring where the requirements for left distribution of multiplication over addition and commutative addition are dropped.
+Secondly, the class which most mirrors near-semirings is [`MonadPlus`{.haskell}](https://hackage.haskell.org/package/base-4.9.0.0/docs/Control-Monad.html#t:MonadPlus), not Alternative. (alternative doesn't have annihilation) Thirdly, right distribution of multiplication over addition *isn't* required `MonadPlus`{.haskell}: it's a further law required on top of the existing laws.
+Fourthly, most types in the Haskell ecosystem today which conform to `MonadPlus`{.haskell} *don't* conform to this extra law: in fact, those that do seem to be lists of some kind or another.

+Another class is probably needed on top of the two already there. (this is called `Nondet`{.haskell} by @fischer_reinventing_2009)

 An actual free near-semiring looks like this: